Community and diversity officers

 They also address issues affecting those communities and advise the Force if there are community tensions in order that they can be resolved as soon as possible.

-CaDOs can advise you on the nine strands of diversity: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex (gender), and sexual orientation.
+CaDOs can advise you on the protected characteristics of diversity: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex (gender), and sexual orientation.

 What do CaDOs do?